bram-janssens/PerfoRank/README.md

 Finally, the CaseStudy.ipynb notebook contains the code to do the downstream race outcome estimation benchmark study.

-All data can be found within this GitHub repository, besides the GPX files.
-As this GPX data set was too large, we uploaded an enlarged set of races to figshare: https://figshare.com/articles/dataset/Cycling_Analytics_Data_Sets/24566542
+All data can be found within this GitHub repository, besides some large files.
+As these files were too large to upload to GitHub, we uploaded these to figshare: https://figshare.com/articles/dataset/PerfoRank_Data/25117451